Can GitHub Issues Help in App Review Classifications?: Proposed Approach

-It is essential to note that the body of an issue may contain multiple sections that can be extracted using defined linguistic patterns.
-Our investigations show that the first extracted section generally provides more related information than the subsequent ones, often repeating the same information with minor differences.
-To optimize our performance and avoid redundancies, we consider only the first target section in the body of the issue.
-On the other hand, there are some issues in which the body does not adhere to any specific structure.
-In these cases, our investigations show that issues with several paragraphs contain various information, including implementation details, making it more challenging to identify valuable parts.
-In contrast, single-paragraph issues usually provide an overview of the intended content.
-Therefore, to increase the accuracy of the auxiliary dataset, we choose to consider only the unstructured issues that consist of one paragraph and ignore the multi-paragraph issues.
-By focusing on single-paragraph issues, we can more effectively extract relevant and meaningful information, contributing to the overall quality of the final auxiliary dataset for our research purposes.
 Our goal is to create an auxiliary dataset that minimizes redundant information and enhances the accuracy of the predictive model.
-This section proposes a method to identify and extract target information from the body of issues.
+This Section proposes a method to identify and extract target information from the body of issues.
 To ensure the accuracy and reliability of this method for extracting target information, we conducted a manual analysis on a sample of 384 randomly selected issues from our dataset, with a confidence level of 95\% and a confidence interval of 5\%.
 Two programmers, with an average experience of 8 years, independently analyzed the target information extracted from these issues to determine if it contained the desired information.
 Also, they discussed their conflicts in order to reach a single decision.
 The results of their investigation indicate that in 82.8\% of the cases, the extracted information was as expected.
 In the remaining cases, the target sections were not identified for various reasons, such as unstructured issues and the use of uncommon titles, resulting in empty output strings.
 Since our primary goal is to increase the accuracy of the auxiliary dataset, we can disregard cases that complicate the linguistic patterns and potentially reduce output accuracy.
 Additionally, as these cases represent a small percentage of the preliminary dataset, ignoring them does not significantly reduce the size of the final auxiliary dataset.
-As a result, following the mentioned method in this section, we can extract the necessary information to form a reliable auxiliary dataset for augmenting primary datasets.
+As a result, following the mentioned method in this Section, we can extract the necessary information to form a reliable auxiliary dataset for augmenting primary datasets.
+Also, for better reader comprehension, we provided samples of information extracted from the issue bodies using our approach in \tabref{extracted_info}.